Bar (unit): Usage

 In scuba diving, bar is also the most widely used unit to express pressure, e.g. 200 bar being a full standard scuba tank, and depth increments of 10 metre of seawater being equivalent to 1 bar of pressure.

 Many engineers worldwide use the bar as a unit of pressure because, in much of their work, using pascals would involve using very large numbers.
-In measurement of vacuum and in vacuum engineering, residual pressures are typically given in millibar, although torr or millimeter of mercury (mmHg) were historically common.
+In measurement of vacuum and in vacuum engineering, residual pressures are typically given in millibar, although torr or millimetre of mercury (mmHg) were historically common.

-Engineers that specialize in technical safety for offshore petrochemical facilities would be expected to exclusively refer to explosion loads in units of bars.
-A bar is a convenient unit of measure for pressures generated by low frequency vapor cloud explosions that are commonly considered as part of accidental loading risk studies.
+Pressures resulting from deflagrations are often expressed in units of bar.

-In the automotive field, turbocharger boost is often described in bars outside the United States.
-Tire pressure is often specified in bars.
-In hydraulic machinery components are rated to the maximum system oil pressure, which is typically in hundreds of bars, for example 300 bars is common for industrial fixed machinery.
+In the automotive field, turbocharger boost is often described in bar outside the United States.
+Tire pressure is often specified in bar.
+In hydraulic machinery components are rated to the maximum system oil pressure, which is typically in hundreds of bar.
+For example, 300 bar is common for industrial fixed machinery.

+In the maritime ship industries, pressures in piping systems, such as cooling water systems, is often measured in bar.